-Apart form the above-discussed three (Horizontal, vertical, and conglomerate) types of mergers the following are the few others forms of mergers:

-a.
-Within Stream Mergers: This type of mergers takes place when subsidiary company merges with parent company or parent company merges with subsidiary company.
+- b.
+Managerial Conglomerates: Managerial conglomerates provide managerial counsel and interaction on decisions thereby, increasing potential for improving performance.
+When two firms of unequal managerial competence combine, the performance of the combined firm will be greater than the sum of equal parts that provide large economic benefits. - c.Concentric Conglomerates: The primary difference between managerial conglomerate and concentric company is its distinction between respective general and specific management functions.
+The merger is termed as concentric when there is a carry-over of specific management functions or any complementarities in relative strengths between management functions. - 4.
+Other types: Apart form the above-discussed three (Horizontal, vertical, and conglomerate) types of mergers the following are the few others forms of mergers: - a.
+Within Stream Mergers: This type of mergers take place when subsidiary company merges with parent company or parent company merges with subsidiary company.
 The former type of merger is known as 'Down stream' merger, whereas the latter is known as 'Up stream' merger.
 For example, recently, ICICI Ltd., a parent company has merged with its subsidiary ICICI Bank signifying down stream merger.
-Instance of up stream merger is the merger of Bhadrachelam Paper Board, subsidiary company with the parent ITC Ltd., and like.
+Instance of up stream merger is the merger of Bhadrachelam Paper Board, subsidiary company with the parent ITC Ltd., and like. - b.Circular Combination: Companies producing distinct products seek amalgamation to share common distribution and R&D facilities to obtain economies by elimination of cost on duplication and promoting market enlargement.
+The acquiring company obtains benefits in the form of economies of resource sharing and diversification.

-- b.
-Circular Combination: Companies producing distinct products seek amalgamation to share common distribution and R&D facilities to obtain economies by elimination of cost on duplication and promoting market enlargement.
-The acquiring company obtains benefits in the form of economies of resource sharing and diversification. - c.
-Cross Boarder Merger: It takes place between or among companies belonging to different countries of the world.
-In the globalized era this type of merger or acquisitions becomes common.
+c.Cross Boarder Merger: It takes place between or among companies belonging to different countries of the world.
+In the globalized era this type of merger or acquisitions become common.
 The business houses from France Germany, Holland, and Japan have been very active in acquisitions of companies in different parts of the world.
 This Type of mergers takes place due to the benefits like globalisation of markets for many products, away from competition in the home market, explosion of technology, and massive investments in R&D.